The ancient pagan festival of May Day is celebrated throughout the northern hemisphere today.

-The earliest May Day celebrations can be traced back to the Floralia, or festival of Flora, which was held to worship the Roman goddess of flowers, and that's why today we will be light-heartedly drinking a Floral Martinli.
+The earliest May Day celebrations can be traced back to the Floralia, or festival of Flora, which was held to worship the Roman goddess of flowers, and that's why today we will be light-heartedly drinking a Mayflower Martini.

 Some villages in England will be putting up a maypole, adopting a May Queen and perhaps tying bells to their socks and dancing.
 An oft-attributed and thoroughly mangled quotation remarks that "there are only two things one should never try: incest and morris dancing."
-We are eschewing both morris dancing and protesting, in favour of an eminently civilized Mayfair Cocktail, courtesy of Harry Craddock's seminal Savoy Cocktail Book.
+We are eschewing both morris dancing and protesting, in favour of an eminently civilized Mayfair Cocktail, courtesy of Robert Vermeire's 1922 How to Mix Them.
 Does the name originate from the May Fair, traditionally held on this day in, well, Mayfair?
 Or does it honour the area itself?
 We aren't sure.
 But we are sure you will appreciate this fantastic blend of gin and fruit, with extra interest from cloves.
 Enjoy!

 Today is May Day, but it's also Beltane, the Celtic fire and fertility festival that marks the beginning of summer - just as Samhain, on 31 October, marks the beginning of winter.
-(And, yes, that is where Halloween comes from.)
+(And, yes, that's where Halloween comes from.)

 In olden times Beltane marked the astronomical midpoint between the spring equinox and the summer solstice.
 As at all the best fertility festivals, sex in the woods was de rigeur, although human sacrifice probably put a downer on proceedings.